 The third term is the most involved, and for good reason—it is

-the clustering columns and regular columns.
-The two clustering columns
+clustering columns and regular columns.
+The two clustering columns are

 date, which is 4 bytes, and the

-which is 1 byte in size.
-Summing the regular column size
+is_available, which is 1 byte in size.
+Summing the

 The fourth term is simply counting the metadata that that Cassandra stores for each cell.
 In the storage format used by Cassandra 3.0 and later, the amount of metadata for a given cell varies based on the type of data being stored, and whether or not custom timestamp or TTL values are specified for individual cells.
 For this table, reuse the number of values from the previous calculation (73,000) and multiply by 8, which gives 0.58 MB.

 Adding these terms together, you get a final estimate:

 This formula is an approximation of the actual size of a partition on disk, but is accurate enough to be quite useful.
 Remembering that the partition must be able to fit on a single node, it looks like the table design will not put a lot of strain on disk storage.